Taiwan: Transition to democracy

-In the 2008 legislative elections, the KMT's majority in the Legislative Yuan increased.
-Its nominee Ma Ying-jeou went on to win the presidency, campaigning on a platform of increased economic growth and better ties with the PRC under a policy of "mutual non-denial".
+The KMT's nominee Ma Ying-jeou won the 2008 presidential election on a platform of increased economic growth and better ties with the PRC under a policy of "mutual non-denial".
 Under Ma, Taiwan and China opened up direct flights and cargo shipments.
-The PRC government even made it possible for Taiwan to participate in the annual World Health Assembly.
-Ma also made an official apology for the White Terror; a foundation to compensate the victims had been established by law in 1998 and over 20,000 people were compensated until it's cessation in 2014.
+The PRC government even made the atypical decision to not demand that Taiwan be barred from the annual World Health Assembly.
+Ma also made an official apology for the White Terror.
 However, closer economic ties with China raised concerns about its political consequences.
-In 2014, a group of university students successfully occupied the Legislative Yuan and prevented the ratification of the Cross-Strait Service Trade Agreement in what became known as the Sunflower Student Movement.
-The movement gave rise to youth-based third parties such as the New Power Party, and is viewed to have contributed to the DPP's victories in the 2016 presidential and legislative elections.
-This marked the first time in Taiwanese history that the DPP captured its legislative majority.
+In 2014, university students occupied the Legislative Yuan and prevented the ratification of the Cross-Strait Service Trade Agreement in what became known as the Sunflower Student Movement.
+The movement gave rise to youth-based third parties such as the New Power Party, and is viewed to have contributed to the DPP's victories in the 2016 presidential and legislative elections, the latter of which resulted in the first DPP legislative majority in Taiwanese history.

-In 2016, Tsai Ing-wen of the DPP became the president.
-She called on the international community to defend democracy in the face of renewed threats from China and called on the latter to democratize and renounce the use of military force against Taiwan.
-In 2020, Tsai was re-elected and the ruling DPP won a majority in the simultaneous legislative election.
-In 2020, the Economist Intelligence Unit's Democracy Index ranked Taiwan as having the 11th highest democracy score, which was the highest in Asia, while the same Index in 2022 gave it the second highest score in the Asia and Australasia region.
-Freedom House has ranked Taiwan the second freest place in Asia while CIVICUS in 2021 rated Taiwan along with New Zealand as the only "open" countries in the Asia-Pacific.
+In January 2024, William Lai Ching-te of the ruling Democratic Progressive Party won Taiwan's presidential elections.
+However, no party won a majority in the simultaneous Taiwan's legislative election for the first time since 2004, meaning 51 seats for the Democratic Progressive Party (DPP), 52 seats for the Kuomintang (KMT), and the Taiwan People's Party (TPP) secured eight seats.